Player with most NBA championships: Who is the most decorated player in NBA history?

 Winning the Finals MVP award in both years, Kawhi led the San Antonio Spurs and Toronto Raptors to triumphs in 2014 and 2019.
 Kentavious Caldwell-Pope was a key cog for the Denver Nuggets en route to becoming champions in 2023, three years after picking up his first ring with the Lakers.

-The latest NBA champion on the list, Holiday starred for the Boston Celtics last time out, forming a superb defensive backcourt with Derrick White as the Celtics swept all before them to hand Holiday a second ring off the back of his 2021 exploits with the Milwaukee Bucks.
+Jrue Holiday starred for the Boston Celtics in the 2023-24 season, forming a superb defensive backcourt with Derrick White as the Celtics swept all before them to hand Holiday a second ring off the back of his 2021 exploits with the Milwaukee Bucks.

 Collect / Create New Data